leo4048111/LearnOpenGLExercises/README.md

 # LearnOpenGLExercises
-Some codes for LearnOpenGL.io exercises and CS10043301 class assignments.
+Some messy codes for LearnOpenGL.io exercises and CS10043301 class assignments.